-I grew up on Kraft mac and cheese.
+I grew up on Kraft mac and cheese, after all.
 So not to toot my own horn, but I’m a bit of an expert.

 Kraft Mac & Cheese is a timeless family classic.
 Kids love it and parents can make it in a snap.

 Sometimes, though, you want a little more oomph.
 So I’m letting you in on my Kraft Mac & Cheese upgrades.

 With just a few simple tweaks and additions, you can elevate that box.

 So get ready to take your mac and cheese experience up a notch.

 You’re about to learn the best ways to make Kraft Mac & Cheese better than just store-bought.

 1. Salt the Water